Mobilization in Russia for March 17-18, 2024 CIT Volunteer Summary

 Officials are recruiting volunteers to join the Russian Army onboard one of the cars of the "Strength in Truth" special train of the Ministry of Defense, which recently made a stop in Chelyabinsk.

 The Voyennye Advokaty [Military Lawyers] Telegram channel posted a reminder about the upcoming decree to start the spring regular conscription campaign.
 It will be the first campaign with an upper age limit raised to 30 years.
 It is too early to tell whether authorities will attempt to call up individuals who turned 27 in 2023 but did not get a chance to transfer into the reserve.
 The law allows for these transfers to happen automatically, but in practice, the process is still manual.
-Authorities might also begin testing the distribution of digital draft notices during this campaign, even though the Unified Draft Registry is not ready yet.
+Authorities might also begin testing the distribution of digital draft notices during this campaign, even though the Unified Draft Register is not ready yet.
 Finally, the legal experts note that all delivered draft deferral certificates continue to be valid.

 Authorities and Relatives of Mobilized Soldiers